3 FAQ tagged with posts

 - adding tags

-- removing personal information from a post [ex: whois records, email addresses] that is against the guidelines
+- removing personal information [ex: whois records, email addresses] that is against the guidelines

 - removing a gratuitous self-link in an otherwise okay post or comment